blazium-engine/shoyo-hostable/README.md

 ---

+## 🤖 LLM Support

+To enhance automatic documentation generation and improve onboarding for tools like ChatGPT or GitHub Copilot, this project includes:

+* **[`_llm_summary.md`](./_llm_summary.md)**: A metadata file describing the project structure, usage expectations, and LLM-guided goals.
+* **`project_structure.md`**: Auto-generated tree and context for LLMs and human readers.

+These files can be used to build accurate AI-generated READMEs, contribution guides, and code summaries.

+---

 ## ❤️ Powered by Shoyo

 This project fetches and renders public portfolio data via [shoyo.work](https://shoyo.work).
 To create your portfolio, visit the official platform and generate your `PAGE_UID` and `PUBLIC_KEY`.